 There are a variety of enjoyable activities available both on and off the water, such as motorcycling, fishing, and animal viewing.
-A line can be cast from the canal’s banks if you enjoy fishing.
-Herring, mackerel, and striped bass are all frequently seen in the water.
+If you enjoy fishing, a line can be cast from the canal’s banks.
+Herring, mackerel, and striped bass are frequently seen in the water.

 The Bournedale Hills Trail is a fantastic place to go hiking if you want to see the canal and some of its natural beauty.
 For expansive views of the sea and the east entrance of the canal, you can also hike up Sagamore Hill.

 You can always organize a picnic lunch at Midway Recreation Area.
-You can find a sizable picnic pavilion complete with tables, grills, and a fireplace can be found here.
+A sizable picnic pavilion with tables, grills, and a fireplace can be found here.
 Even some temporary restrooms are available.